Saxonville Historic District

 What are the steps for establishing a local historic district?
 Where is the HDC in the process?

 The HDC has been working since early 2016 to prepare detailed documentation on all of the historic properties that might be included in the district.
 During 2016 and 2017 we hired a consultant to document a handful of properties in the area, and during 2017-2018 we received a grant from the Massachusetts Historical Commission (MHC) to document 80 properties.
-Our consultants hired under the grant are continuing to work; their project must be completed by June 30, 2018.
+The project concluded on June 30, 2018.

 The properties are documented on standardized forms that MHC provides following their strict statewide standards.
 These forms include basic information on a property, such as date of construction, historic name, historic use, and materials, but also include a written architectural description and a historical narrative.
 These forms describe the important architectural features of a building, outline any significant changes the property has undergone, and give a description of the property’s owners and occupants, and their relationship to the larger Saxonville and Framingham community.